API vs Database Integration: Choosing the Right Method

 For each system you need to integrate, check: does it have a documented API?
 If yes, start there.
 If not, evaluate whether a read-only database connection is safe and sufficient, or whether replacing the system should be on the roadmap.

-For complex multi-system integrations, talk to us about designing the right architecture — we'll help you choose the right method for each connection point.
+For complex multi-system integrations, talk to us about designing the right architecture.
+We'll help you choose the right method for each connection point.